 Check your cards before you leave @fontSize>

-Plan on bringing two cards just in case you lose one.
-Keep the customer service numbers for your bank or credit card company in your suitcase in case you lose your wallet.
-Check the cards expiration dates and make sure you have their PIN numbers committed to memory.
+Only take the cards you plan on using with you on vacation, and make sure you have a backup card.
+Keep a copy of the customer service phone numbers for your bank or credit card company in your suitcase, in case you lose your wallet.
+Before you depart, check the expiration dates on your cards, and make sure you have their PIN numbers memorized.

 Sign up for online banking @fontSize>

-Even if you don’t use it at home, online banking is the best way to monitor and manage your funds while traveling.
-Check to see if your bank has an app because they are optimized for use on your phone or tablet.
-Wait to check your accounts when you have access to Wi-Fi at the hotel or on the motor coach to avoid steep data charges.
+Online banking is the easiest way to monitor and manage your funds while traveling.
+For the quickest access to your account, download your bank's app before you leave.
+Apps are optimized for use on your phone or tablet, and thus ideal for traveling.
+Only check your accounts when you have access to secure Wi-Fi, at the hotel or on the motor coach, to avoid steep data charges.

 Pay Your bills before you leave @fontSize>

-There’s nothing worse than waking up in a cold sweat wondering if you remembered to pay you’re electric bill.
-When possible, pay in advance or schedule the payment (using online banking) so that you don’t have to worry about getting hit with late fees when you return home.
+There’s nothing worse than waking up in a cold sweat wondering if you remembered to pay your electric bill.
+When possible prepay, or schedule any payments, so that you don’t have to worry about getting hit with late fees when you return home.